smartcar/ios-sdk/README.md

 	Intercepts callback from OAuth SafariView determined by the custom URI */ func application(_ application: UIApplication, handleOpen url: URL) -> Bool {
+    // Close the SFSafariViewController
+    window!.rootViewController?.presentedViewController?.dismiss(animated: true , completion: nil)

+    // Sends the URL to the current authorization flow (if any) which will
-    if smartCarSDK!.resumeAuthorizationFlowWithURL(url: url) {
+    // process it if it relates to an authorization response. if smartCarSDK!.resumeAuthorizationFlowWithURL(url: url) {
         return true
     }

+    // Your additional URL handling (if any) goes here.

     return false
 }
 ```